Parameterized Complexity of the Star Decomposition Problem: Introduction

 \subsection{Related work}

 The decomposition problems on graphs have been extensively studied in the literature.
 In particular, the study of decomposition of a graph into stars dates back to 1975 in which Yamamoto et al. \cite{yamam75} found necessary and sufficient conditions for the decomposition of a complete graph or complete bipartite graph into stars of length $\ell$.
 This result was then generalized to the decomposition of complete multipartite graphs \cite{yamam78} and complete multigraphs \cite{tarsi79}.
 Also, in 1980, Tarsi \cite{tarsi} found a sufficient condition for the existence of a decomposition of a graph into stars of varying sizes (see Theorem~\ref{thm:tarsi}).
-In particular, he proved that if $s=\max_i s_i\leq n/2$, then $K_n$ admits an $(\mathbf{s},\mathbf{a})$-star decomposition.
+In particular, he proved that if $s=\max_i s_i\leq n/2$, then $K_n$ admits an $(\mathbf{s},\mathbf{a})$-star decomposition (provided that the obvious necessary condition $\mathbf{s}.\mathbf{a}=n(n-1)/2$ is satisfied).

-The main conjecture about the complexity of decomposition problems was Holyer's conjecture \cite{holyer} which asserts that given a graph $H$, the problem of existence of an $H$-decomposition is NP-complete whenever $H$ has a connected component with at least three edges.
-After a series of partial results, Holyer's conjecture was settled completely by Dor and Tarsi in a seminal work \cite{dor}.
-A recent result is due to Cameron et al. \cite{cameron} which studied NP-completeness of the problem of decomposition of complete multigraph into stars of varying sizes.
+The main conjecture about the complexity of decomposition problems was Holyer's conjecture \cite{holyer} which asserts that given a graph $H$, the problem of existence of an $H$-decomposition for a given graph is NP-complete whenever $H$ has a connected component with at least three edges.
+After a series of partial results, Holyer's conjecture was completely settled by Dor and Tarsi in a seminal work \cite{dor}.
+A recent result is due to Cameron et al. \cite{cameron} which studied NP-completeness of the decomposition problem of complete multigraph into stars of varying sizes.

-A related problem is studied in \cite{cicalese} in which we are going to decompose the graph into stars such that the minimum length of stars in the decomposition is as large as possible.
+A related problem is studied in \cite{cicalese} in which we are aimed to decompose the graph into stars such that the minimum length of stars in the decomposition is as large as possible.
 They proved that the problem is NP-hard for planar graphs with maximum degree four, and for a given graph, it is hard to check whether there exists a star decomposition with stars of length at least three (it appears to be tractable when three is replaced with two).
-They also proved that the problem is polytime solvable on graphs with maximum degree three and trees, and they provide a linear time 1/2-approximation algorithm.
+They also proved that the problem is polynomial-time solvable on trees as well as graphs with maximum degree three, and they provide a linear time 1/2-approximation algorithm.